MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-developer-settings.md

 ## Developer not approved

-If you are not approved, then the Group and World tabs remain disabled, and this notification is displayed at the top of the settings page:
+If you are not approved, then the Group and World tabs remain disabled, and the following notification is displayed at the top of the settings page:

 `Unfortunately, your developer settings have not been approved.
 Please contact skillpub@microsoft.com.`